bitcoin-dev-project/warnet/docs/scenarios.md

 Scenarios are written using the Bitcoin Core test framework for functional testing, with some modifications: most notably that `self.nodes[]` represents an array of containerized `bitcoind` nodes ("tanks").

-Scenario files are run with a python interpreter inside the server and can control many nodes in the network simultaneously.
+Scenario files are run with a python interpreter inside their own pod called a "commander" in kubernetes and many can be run simultaneously.
+The Commander is provided with a JSON file describing the Bitcoin nodes it has access to via RPC.

 See [`resources/scenarios/`](../resources/scenarios/) for examples of how these can be written.
 When creating a new network default scenarios will be copied into your project directory for convenience.